milesroberts-123/LaTeX-tutorial/README.md

 * nicely display mathematical equations
 * automatically update references to other parts of a document that frequently change during the writing process, such as citations and figures
 * can be written like code and easily integrate with github

+### Who uses LaTeX?

+Mathematicians and physicists commonly use LaTeX although it is gaining more traction in the biological sciences too.

+### How/where can I use LaTeX?
+You can download LaTeX software for PC, Mac, or Linux OS though [here](https://www.latex-project.org/get/)

+You can also use LaTeX through online applications like [Overleaf](https://www.overleaf.com/) without having to download anything.

 ## Templates
 Always look for a template before starting from scratch!